2017 US Open – Women's singles

 Sloane Stephens defeated Madison Keys in the final, 6–3, 6–0 to win the women's singles tennis title at the 2017 US Open.
 It was her first major title.
-Stephens became the second unseeded woman in the Open Era to win the title after Kim Clijsters in 2009.
-It was the first all-American final at the US Open since 2002.
-For the first time at a major since the 1985 Wimbledon Championships, all four semifinalists were American, and all from the same country overall.
+Stephens was the first player using a protected ranking to win a major title, and the second unseeded woman in the Open Era to win the US Open (after Kim Clijsters in 2009).
+It was the first all-American final at the US Open since 2002; for the first time at a major since the 1985 Wimbledon Championships, all four semifinalists were American, and all from the same country overall.

 Angelique Kerber was the defending champion, but was defeated in the first round by Naomi Osaka.
-Kerber became the second US Open defending champion to lose in the first round, after Svetlana Kuznetsova in 2005.
+Kerber was the second US Open defending champion to lose in the first round, after Svetlana Kuznetsova in 2005.
+Osaka would go on to win the title the next year.

-Garbiñe Muguruza became the new world No. 1 despite losing in the fourth round, after Karolína Plíšková failed to defend her finalist points.
+Garbiñe Muguruza became the new world No. 1 after Karolína Plíšková failed to defend her finalist points.
 Eight of the top nine seeds (with the exception of Kerber) were in contention for the top ranking.